tbrownaw/rss-imap/README.md

     Name: "LWN.net"
     URL: http://lwn.net/headlines/newrss

-*   "Name" is the name of the subfolder under RSS/ that the feed items go in.
+*   "Name" may be used to determine the target IMAP folder.
 *   "URL" is what it says, the URL to fetch the RSS feed from.

 Setup